Go Play: Escape to Dead Horse Point State Park in Moab

 Fun Fact: The park was also used for the final Grand Canyon scene in the 1991 film, Thelma & Louise.

 To get to Dead Horse Point State Park from Moab, take US 191 north towards Interstate 70.
 Turn left on State Route 313 and continue left on SR 313; the entrance is a few miles after the turn.

-The park is open from 6 a.m. to 10 p.m.
-The entrance fee is $10 per car, good for three days.
-There’s also a visitor center full of snacks, souvenirs and information.
+The park is open 6 a.m. to 10 p.m. and the entrance fee is $10 per car, good for three days.
+There’s also a visitor center full of snacks, souvenirs, and information.
 Hours for the visitor center vary by time of year.
 March 15 through mid-October, it is open 8 a.m. to 6 p.m.
 Mid-October through March 14, it’s open 9 a.m. to 5 p.m.